-The Real Estate Industry in China
+The Real Estate Market in China

-Real Estate Market Under Stress
+Real Estate Market is Under Stress

 The transition from a State-controlled in the 1980s to a market-based economy has put China on a path of high growth.
 The real boom came in the 1990s when the housing sector was privatized.
 It is at this point that the real estate market in China took off, resuming the work unit system in which the apartments were awarded as the benefits associated with the employment of a person.
 The magnitude of this change is the key to the analysis of China’s economic growth.
 The real estate development in China has been one of the most important factors for economic growth in China.
 According to a study conducted by BBVA Research, the real estate sector in China accounted for about 5% of GDP in 2000 and has reached 13% in 2016.

 The Chinese government has also tried to help with recovery plans housing sector has overcome the global economic crisis in 2016.
 Tightening policies to stabilize the housing market in China have been implemented by the Chinese government since late 2016.
 According to the big data report on the real estate market in China, the average housing price of 24 core cities in China has increased by 5.73% in between 2018 and 2019.
 More specifically, the housing price of Shenzhen has increased by 5.58% and Shanghai by 0.81% year-on-year, while the housing price of Beijing fell by 3.99% year-on-year and Guangzhou by approximately 3.37%.

 Although residential housing prices are still rising slowly in the past ten years, research indicates that the real estate market in China has moved into a cool down period since it’s peak in 2016, with a lower growth rate and decrease of trading volumes across the country.
 However, Tier 1 cities like Beijing are still witnessing a continuing expansion in high-end residential housing supply as of Q2 2019, regardless of the overall slowdown of the housing market in China.